KirbyPhillips/Automated_Social_Media_Content_Performance_Analysis/README.md

 ### PHASE 2: Data Model Setup (Power BI)
 **Steps:**
-- Loaded the cleaned CSV into Power BI via Power Query and built a full star schema from a single disabled staging query rather than loading the flat file directly
+- Loaded the cleaned CSV into Power BI via Power Query and built a full star schema from a single disabled staging query rather than loading the flat file directly.
-- Created 5 reference queries off the staging query: `fact_Posts`, `dim_Platform`, `dim_Region`, `dim_Content`, and `dim_Engagement_Level`, plus a `dim_Date` table built from the post date field
+- Created 5 reference queries off the staging query: `fact_Posts`, `dim_Platform`, `dim_Region`, `dim_Content`, and `dim_Engagement_Level`, plus a `dim_Date` table built from the post date field.
-- Disabled auto-detect relationships and auto date/time tables for complete manual control
+- Disabled auto-detect relationships and auto date/time tables for complete manual control.
-- Built 5 active many-to-one relationships connecting all 5 dimension tables to `fact_Posts`
+- Built 5 active many-to-one relationships connecting all 5 dimension tables to `fact_Posts`.
-- Marked `dim_Date` as the official date table
+- Marked `dim_Date` as the official date table.

 ### Data Model Layout
 The data model in this analysis consisted of 3 key areas: tables, star schema, and relationships.